BUMETCS673/seprojects-cs673olf24team4/doc/team.md

 ## Wenli Gai
 Hello, my name is Wenli Gai, and I am currently a second-year student at Boston University, pursuing a Master's degree in Computer Science.
 I have experience in programming with Java and Python, and I recently completed courses in Database Management and Data Analysis.
 I am skilled in using SQL for database queries and R for data analysis.
 Last semester, I worked on a team project where we developed a web application for recording student attendance.
 This experience strengthened my skills in both software development and collaboration within a team.
 I am excited to continue growing in these areas and contributing to impactful projects.

+## Meng Zhou
+My name is Meng Zhou, and I am currently in my second semester of the METCS program.
+I completed my undergraduate studies in China and do not have any related work experience yet.
+I am familiar with Java and other related technologies.
+My goal is to focus on backend development, and I am currently working hard to build my skills in that area.